TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

         linux-image-extra-<version>+patched15khz_amd64.deb
     ```

-    If you have a Nvidia card type additionally:
+    If you have a Nvidia card, you have to installed patched Xorg drivers too:

     ``` {.sourceCode bash}
     $ sudo dpkg -i xserver-xorg-video-nouveau_<version>+patched15khz_amd64.deb
     ```

 5. Reboot your computer with the newly installed patched kernel.
 To be
-    sure to boot on the new kernel, hold `<shift>` during boot to make
+    sure to boot on the new kernel, hold `<shift>` during boot to make the
-    the Grub boot menu to appear and select the good kernel.
-Once done, check
+    Grub boot menu to appear and select the good kernel.
+When your system is
-    if you have booted on the good kernel by type `uname -a`.
-It should
+    ready, you can check if you have booted on the good kernel by typing `uname
-    match the version specified on the list above, suffixed by
+    -a`.
+It should match the version specified on the list above, suffixed by
-    'patched15khz'.
+    `patched15khz`.

 ### Uninstallation